 Amandla has starred in the recurring role of Macey, the daughter of Captain Frank Irving (Orlando Jones), on season one of Fox's Sleepy Hollow (2013).
 In the summer of 2015, Amandla played series regular Halle Foster on Mr. Robinson (2015) opposite Craig Robinson.
-She made her Sundance Film Festival debut with the teen angst drama As You Are (2016) which won a Special Jury prize.
+They made her Sundance Film Festival debut with the teen angst drama As You Are (2016) which won a Special Jury prize.
 Amandla appears in several sequences in the visual album Beyoncé: Lemonade (2016).
 In March 2016 Fox 2000 won a heated bidding war for Angela Thomas' debut novel, The Hate U Give with Amandla attached to star.
-The actress has also nabbed lead roles in the YA adaptation Everything, Everything (2017); the Amma Asante World War II romance, Where Hands Touch (2017); and in the film adaptation of The Darkest Minds (2018) series by Alexandra Bracken.
+The actor has also nabbed lead roles in the YA adaptation Everything, Everything (2017); the Amma Asante World War II romance, Where Hands Touch (2017); and in the film adaptation of The Darkest Minds (2018) series by Alexandra Bracken.